 What is live streamining?

 Live streaming is video broadcasting of the autopsy in real-time while we do the case.
-A live-streamed autopsy can be viewed on a number of platforms, like Facebook, YouTube and our App.
+A live-streamed autopsy can be viewed on a number of platforms, like Facebook and our Video Platform, Autopsy.Online.
 During live streaming, we interact with the viewers by taking on-line questions and answering them live during the case.
 Back to top of page.

 Which cases do you live stream?
 Or do you live stream all of them?

 We only live stream cases when you authorize live streaming.
 We do not make that choice.
 You and your loved one’s privacy and confidentiality are our priority.
 The case will not be live streamed without your consent.
 We typically ask the family during the consent process if they wish to live stream.
 For some cases, we will not make the request (for example, cases under criminal investigation or children).
 Back to top of page

 Can I opt out of live streaming?

 How do you protect confidentiality during the live stream?

 We prepare the body before the live stream by covering the face, written identifiers (name tags and case numbers) and other visual identifiers (tatoos).
 During the case we do not disclose case identifiers (patient name, age, unique case details).
 The case facility and location are not disclosed.
 Back to top of page